Iota subscript

-The offglide was gradually lost in pronunciation, a process that started already during the classical period and continued during the Hellenistic period, with the result that, from approximately the 1st century BC onwards, the former long diphthongs were no longer distinguished in pronunciation from the simple long vowels (long monophthongs) η, ω, ᾱ respectively.
+The offglide was gradually lost in pronunciation, a process that started already during the classical period and continued during the Hellenistic period, with the result that, from approximately the 1st century BC onwards, the former long diphthongs were no longer distinguished in pronunciation from their corresponding long vowels ᾱ, η, ω, respectively (the long monophthongs).

-During the Roman and Byzantine eras, the iota, now mute, was sometimes still written as a normal letter but was often simply left out.
-The iota subscript was invented by Byzantine philologists in the 12th century AD as an editorial symbol marking the places where such spelling variation occurred.
+During the Roman and Byzantine eras, the iota in such diphthongs, by then mute, was sometimes still written as a standard letter, but was often simply omitted.
+The iota subscript was invented by Byzantine philologists in the 12th century AD as an editorial symbol, marking the places where such spelling variation occurred.
+The presence or absence of a mute iota can often help to reduce ambiguity, especially when dealing with inflectional affixes.

-The alternative practice, of writing the mute iota not under, but next to the preceding vowel, is known as iota adscript.
-In mixed-case environments, it is represented either as a slightly reduced iota (smaller than regular lowercase iota), or as a full-sized lowercase iota.
-In the latter case, it can be recognized as iota adscript by the fact that it never carries any diacritics (breathing marks, accents).